-Posttraumatic Stress Disorder (PTSD) for West Virginia Registered Nurses
+Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 Online Continuing Education Course

-MANDATORY NURSING CEU FOR WEST VIRGINIA.
+WEST VIRGINIA PTSD - MANDATORY NURSING CEU.
 Fulfills the requirement for 2 hours of continuing education on mental health conditions common to veterans and family members of veterans.
-Covers symptoms of PTSD, its impact, procedures for assessing patients with known or suspected PTSD; and care, intervention, and prevention.
+Covers symptoms of posttraumatic stress disorder, its impact, procedures for assessing patients with known or suspected PTSD; and care, intervention, and prevention.

 Course Price: $20.00